Developing Photographers, Not Just Images

 We will also spend time at Holme Fen, one of the few remaining undrained areas of the Fens and home to the lowest land point in England.
 Silver birch woodland, wetland textures and atmospheric fen scenery provide a beautiful contrast to the open agricultural landscapes elsewhere on the workshop.

 Throughout the workshop, Mark Lawrence will provide guidance on both seeing and composing for infra-red photography, helping you understand how light, foliage, texture and atmosphere interact within this fascinating medium.
-The workshop also includes an editing and printing session, where you will process your infra-red files and prepare images for print.
-By the end of the workshop, you will leave with at least two A3 prints from this remarkable and distinctive landscape.
+The workshop also includes an editing session, where you will process your infra-red files to completion.

 Explore one of England’s most unique and under-photographed landscapes